Improve Your Algebra Skills

 is an assistant professor of computer science at Carleton College.
 She develops technologies that use machine learning to help students, and aims to combine academic research with real world impact through projects like Emmy’s Workshop.

-is a professor of psychology at the University of California, Berkeley, and the director of the Computational Cognitive Science Lab.
+is a professor of psychology at the Princeton University, and the director of the Computational Cognitive Science Lab.
 His research focuses on developing mathematical models of higher level cognition.

 is a graduate student at UC Berkeley in the Computational Cognitive Science Lab.
 Her research focuses on mathematics education and cognition.
 She uses Emmy’s Workshop to explore motivation and students’ perceptions of math.